naomiblum/python-projects/README.md

 - **Progressive learning** — Projects increase in complexity, covering both foundational skills and advanced patterns.
 - **Real-world focus** — Each project solves a concrete problem or simulates a real application scenario.
-- **Best practices** — Clean code, modular design, and version control in every project.
-- **Open architecture** — Each project lives in its own directory with its own README and structure.

 ## Who Is This For?